Enabling Screen Sharing

 android:theme="@android:style/Theme.Translucent"/>

-By setting the first parameter encParams in startScreenCapture(), you can specify the encoding quality of screen sharing.
-If encParams is set to null, the SDK will use the encoding parameters set previously.
-We recommend the following settings:
+By setting the startScreenCapture() parameter encParams, you can specify the screen sharing encoding quality.
+If you set encParams to null, the SDK will automatically use the earlier encoding parameters.
+We recommend the following parameter settings:

 Resolution